wendaobao/thomeflocker_frontend/navigation/share_and_care/chess/hangout.md

             const lowerMessage = userMessage.toLowerCase();
             let botResponse;

-            if (lowerMessage.includes('help')) {
+            if (lowerMessage.includes('opening')) {
-                botResponse = "How can I help?
-Need advice on chess strategies or specific moves?";
+                botResponse = "Consider starting with the King's Pawn or Queen's Pawn opening!";
             } else if (lowerMessage.includes('move')) {
-                botResponse = "Here's a tip: control the center and develop your pieces quickly!";
+                botResponse = "Focus on controlling the center and developing pieces.
+Move safely!";
+            } else if (lowerMessage.includes('check')) {
+                botResponse = "You’re putting pressure on the opponent!
+Aim for more control.";
+            } else if (lowerMessage.includes('blunder')) {
+                botResponse = "It's okay!
+Recover by focusing on protecting your King and controlling the center.";
+            } else if (lowerMessage.includes('fork')) {
+                botResponse = "Great tactic!
+A fork can put significant pressure on your opponent.";
             } else {
                 botResponse = "I'm here to chat!
-Let's talk chess!";
+Let me know if you want advice on specific moves or tactics.";
             }

             setTimeout(() => addMessage(botResponse, true), 1000); // Slight delay for bot response